ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 ### Account

 - [deny_region_interaction.tf](./modules/account/deny_region_interaction.tf) - Denies the ability to enable or disable a region.
-  - By default, when new regions are enabled by AWS, you now have to enable that region before IAM will propogate.
+  - By default, when new regions are enabled by AWS, you now have to enable that region before IAM will propagate.
   - This policy can be used to lock down the ability to launch resources in unapproved regions or deny a malicious actor from disabling a region in your account.
   - *Important*: When a region is disabled, and there are IAM resources in that region, they will be removed.
 Please view the documentation [here](https://aws.amazon.com/blogs/security/setting-permissions-to-enable-accounts-for-upcoming-aws-regions/) for more information.